maximbilan/iOS-MapKit-Tutorial/README.md

 import MapKit
 </pre>

 Apple provides <i>MKMapViewDelegate</i> and <i>CLLocationManagerDelegate</i> delegates for developers.
 The <i>MKMapViewDelegate</i> protocol defines a set of optional methods that you can use to receive map-related update messages.
-Because many map operations require the MKMapView class to load data asynchronously, the map view calls these methods to notify your application when specific operations complete.
+Because many map operations require the <i>MKMapView</i> class to load data asynchronously, the map view calls these methods to notify your application when specific operations complete.
 The map view also uses these methods to request annotation and overlay views and to manage interactions with those views.
 More details you can found here.
-The CLLocationManagerDelegate protocol defines the methods used to receive location and heading updates from a CLLocationManager object.
+The <i>CLLocationManagerDelegate</i> protocol defines the methods used to receive location and heading updates from a <i>CLLocationManager</i> object.
 More details here.

 Don’t forget setup delegate in your code.